SaiDinesh00/Quad-attitude-control/README.md

-This is a matlab simulation for attitude control for quadcopter
+This is a matlab simulation for attitude control for quadcopter based on 'X' Configuration